 - Five Star Export House

 The Self Certification Scheme facility is available to manufacturers of the following products:

 - Engineering Products

 - Marine Products

-- As mentioned above, Status Holders will be recognized by DGFT as Approved Exporters for Self Certified Certificate of Origin (CoO) based on the availability of required infrastructure, capacity, and trained manpower.
+- As mentioned above, Status Holders will be recognized by DGFT as Approved Exporters for Self Certified certificates of Origin (CoO) based on the availability of required infrastructure, capacity, and trained manpower.

-- The eligible exporters need to submit an application along with the supporting documents to the Directorate General of Foreign Trade (DGFT) office for the recognition as an Approved Exporter.
+- The eligible exporters must submit an application and supporting documents to the Directorate General of Foreign Trade (DGFT) office for recognition as an Approved Exporter.
 The prescribed application form is enclosed here:

 Nomination of Person

-All eligible exporters have to nominate at least one person who is a regular employee of the firm for certifying the certificates of origin and to issue a Self Certified Certificate of Origin (CoO).
+All eligible exporters have to nominate at least one regular employee of the firm to certify the certificates of origin and to issue a Self Certified Certificate of Origin (CoO).